 Finally: what do you love most about travelling?

 The excitement of exploring a new place, meeting new people, trying new food and wines, and really try delve into the local way of life as much as possible.
 Travelling offers such unique sensations and when done with a real passion to explore and discover, it can open up your mind to other cultures and people.
 Travelling is simply an amazing privilege and we are just thankful to live in a country that allows us to see so many different places.

-NB – All images other than the two Flickr images are owned by Valter.
+NB – All images are owned by Valter.